 My favorite menthol-based sports cream is Young Living Cool Azul™ Pain Relief Cream.

 More than 3000 research papers detail the health benefits of curcumin, including the reduction of muscle soreness.

 In addition to being one of the most proven ergogenic aids, caffeine also dulls pain.

 For a two hundred pound person, that would be about 500 mg of caffeine, or the amount in two tall Pike Place coffees from Starbucks.

 It’s one of the many examples of why coffee is good for you.

 Or, you could use a caffeine pill, but what would be the fun in that?

+Ibuprofen, aspirin, and other NSAIDs do provide relief from delayed onset muscle soreness, but only under certain conditions, and at a cost.
 They don’t relieve pain if you take them after the muscle soreness shows up.
 To be effective, you need to take them before and following training, continuing for about three days.

-Non-steroidal anti-inflammatories interfere with protein synthesis and actually delay tissue healing.
-In fact, creatine kinase (CK) and urea, both markers of protein breakdown, were higher in those using high-dose NSAIDs than those who didn’t use any at all.
+Interestingly, higher doses have almost no effect on muscle soreness, which brings me to the potential cost of using NSAIDs.
+Non-steroidal anti-inflammatories interfere with protein synthesis and delay tissue healing.
+Creatine kinase (CK) and urea, both markers of protein breakdown, were higher in those using high-dose NSAIDs than those who didn’t use any at all.

 Building a stronger, healthier, fitter body causes frequent discomfort, periodic soreness, and occasional pain.
 Of course, so does living a sedentary lifestyle if you give it enough time.